Joftan

-Joftan (جفتان) (Note: Also romanized as Jaftān and Joftān; also known as Jaghtān) is a village in, and the capital of, Rudbar Rural District of the Central District of Tafresh County, Markazi province, Iran.
+Joftan (جفتان) (Note: Also romanized as Jaftān and Joftān; also known as Jaghtān) is a village in, and the capital of, Rudbar Rural District in the Central District of Tafresh County, Markazi province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 182 in 73 households.
 The following census in 2011 counted 199 people in 84 households.
-The 2016 census measured the population of the village as 382 people in 154 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 382 people in 154 households, the most populous in its rural district.